 If successfully funded, all CLASP projects including more than one organisation (either academic, industry, or eligible research organisation), are required to submit a signed collaboration agreement between all named partners.
 This should include details of how IP will be managed.
 This must be submitted to the STFC office before the project can start.
 Grants will not be allowed to start until the agreement is received by the STFC office.

 Example model research collaboration agreements that may be used as a basis for specific agreements between partners have been developed through the Lambert toolkit for collaborative research.

 Grants submitted via Je-S are done so under their terms and conditions.
 Please make sure you have permission from any relevant bodies before submitting any sensitive data.
 STFC will not be held accountable if data submitted has been done so without the relevant permissions sought.

-Projects that involve holding sensitive information on individuals (for example facial recognition etc.) should ensure they conform to UKRI’s research integrity policy.
-Although an ethical statement will not need to be submitted alongside any proposals, all the involved researchers should have a consideration of such requirements.
+Projects that involve receiving or holding sensitive information on individuals (for example facial recognition etc.) should ensure they conform to UKRI’s research integrity policy.
+Although an ethical statement will not need to be submitted alongside any proposals, all the involved researchers should consider the requirements.
 STFC reserves the right to suspend any grants that do not meet these requirements.

 Both the EOI and full-stage CLASP applications are assessed by an independent panel, consisting of standing members and invited experts to the specific themes of the call, from both academia and industry.
-For this call, there will be representation from both the Home Office and DEFRA on the panel.
+For this call, there will be representation from both the NHS and BEIS representing the challenge areas.